Is it time to revisit your Non-Compete? Limited Partnership Non-Compete provision endorsed

 By: Donald Patrick Eckler and Joshua W. Zhao

-Is a statutory violation alone sufficient to satisfy the “injury in fact” requirement of standing outside the context of the Illinois Biometric Information Privacy Act (BIPA)?
-The Illinois Supreme Court will take …
+Is a statutory violation alone sufficient to satisfy the “injury in fact” requirement of standing outside the context of the Illinois Biometric Information Privacy Act (BIPA)? …

 California rejects “creative” collateral source theory of standing